.png)

 Ken Bauco | 646-675-0171 | ken@infraday.com

-Meet the 2025 Speakers
+2025 Speakers Included

 He earned a Bachelor of Science in Justice Studies from Arizona State University and holds a Master of Sustainable Transportation from the University of Washington school of Civil and Environmental Engineering.
 Bart is a certified Professional Transportation Planner® (PTP), and a member of the American Planning Association and the Institute of Transportation Engineers.